* This Web Page Is Under Development *

 |Tues, March 25||Brown Spring Break|

 |Thurs, March 27||Brown Spring Break|

 |9||Thurs, April 5||Algebra: Unit Exam|

 Course and Unit Goals: Math 760 is a year-long class that exposes students to six basic areas of mathematics.
 It is team taught by six members of the faculty.
 Fall topics include logic, set theory, combinatorics, and analysis.
 Spring topics include number theory, abstract algebra, and geometry.
 The class emphasizes rigorous proofs and concrete interesting examples.
 The specific goals for the Algebra Unit are to learn fundamentals topics from modern abstract algebra, including groups, rings, fields, and vector spaces.

-Learning Activities and Time Allocation: Learning activities include class attendance, weekly problem sets, a unit exam for this part of the course, and a final exam for the entire course.
+Learning Activities and Time Allocation: Learning activities for this part of the course include class attendance, weekly problem sets, and a unit exam.
 The time to complete these activities are (1) attending lectures, approximately 3 hours/week; (2) reading material in the book, approximately 2 hours/week; (3) working on the problem sets, approximately 7 hours/week.